DecisiveAI/mdai-docs/src/install/aws/ingress.md

 **Manual updates for OpenTelemetry Collector configuration**

-You would then need to update your OTel configuration to reflect these changes before the MDAI Engine can receive telemetry via the Access URL.
+You would then need to update your OTel configuration to reflect these changes before the MDAI Nucleus can receive telemetry via the Access URL.

 Navigate to your `values/params-values-otel.yaml` file: